atharvaarankalle/discovery/README.md

 - **Save Discovered Songs**: The user will be able to "like" a song from their Discovery Feed and will be able to access these songs from their user profile.

+#### Limitations

-_DISCLAIMER: discOvery is not supported for small screens at the moment (e.g. mobile devices, tablets, small windows)_
+- No supported for small screens at the moment (e.g. mobile devices, tablets, small windows)
+- Crrently not supported on Safari

 ## Running the Project ☆ﾐ(o*･ω･)ﾉ